rdlauer/articles/misc/jsmobileconf2018/post.md

 > jsMobileConf will be held on October 25th and 26th in Boston, MA.
 Skip the details and check out [jsMobileConf.com](https://jsmobileconf.com/) for speakers, sessions, and early bird pricing.

 Come and meet some of the very best speakers from the broader NativeScript community.
-You'll find folks from the NativeScript Developer Relations team, members of the engineering team behind NativeScript, and a variety of community experts ([view the full speaker list](https://jsmobileconf.com/#lgx-speakers)).
+You'll find folks from the NativeScript Developer Relations team, members of the engineering team behind NativeScript, and a variety of community experts ([check out the full speaker list](https://jsmobileconf.com/#lgx-speakers)).

 ## You Can Do A Lot with JavaScript